Home > Resources > how to fix iPad Unavailable with no Erase option

 for Windows | for macOS

 After successfully unlocking, your iPad will restart in setup mode, and the iPad Unavailable message will be gone.
-During the setup process, you may need to verify the previously associated Apple account, and you can also retrieve your erased data and settings from an available backup.

 Also read: How to get into locked iPhone without passcode